 Spread over 100 acres, the San Diego Zoo houses over 3,700 animals.
 It’s so big that this one activity will be enough for the day.

 You can maximize your time at the zoo by buying an electronic ticket voucher and skip the ticket line.
-At a minimum, buy your tickets ahead of time online straight from the San Diego Zoo.
+At a minimum, download tickets straight to your phone.
 However, if you are visiting more than one attraction while in San Diego, we recommend you buy a 'Build Your Own' San Diego Attraction Pass (see why this pass works for parents with a baby at the bottom of this page).

 Afternoon: Mission Beach

 If you have any time or energy left after a long day at the zoo, head to Mission Beach to go play in the tranquil bay side water before dinner.
 This became our favourite late afternoon activity during our week there.

 Day 4 – Torrey Pines Natural Reserve